 Stains and Odor

-If you've ever reheated spaghetti or lasagna in a plastic container then you'll have a good idea of the orangish hue that a well-used food container will assume over time.
-Given this disagreeable though common outcome, we devised what we call the red sauce test.
+If you've ever reheated spaghetti or lasagna in a plastic container, then you have a good idea of the orangish hue that a well-used food container can acquire over time.
+Given this disagreeable, though all too common outcome, we devised what we call the red sauce test.

 The test was simple.
 We heated store-bought tomato sauce and poured it into the containers under review.
 We allowed the sauce to cool and then stuck the containers with the sauce in the refrigerator overnight.
 We then cleaned the containers in the sink.
-As this test was conducted on just one of the units in each set we were able to perform side-by-side, before-and-after comparison for coloration and smell.
+Because this test was conducted on just one of the units in each set, we were able to perform side-by-side, before-and-after comparison for coloration and smell.

 Rubbermaid, OXO, and Pyrex made good showings in this analysis.
 While these products don't nest as well as others, their manufacturing is of high quality.
 Rubbermaid is entirely made in the USA and they have partnered with TerraCycle to provide an end of life option for customers that have worn out their containers.
-Similarly, Pyrex manufactures all their lids in the USA and much of their vessels as well.
+Similarly, Pyrex manufactures all of their lids in the USA and much of their vessels as well.
 Replacement lids and vessels are available for purchase should you lose or break them.
 Finally, OXO is a member of the 1% for the Planet organization which is arguably the premier environmental nonprofit.

 All the containers in our review are BPA free.
 As for stackability, the Joseph Joseph are head and shoulders above the rest as the entire set can fit into its largest container.
 The C Crest glass containers come in a set of 10 and the Eoglo reusable bags come in a pack of 11.
-At 5.2 liters, the Chef's Path bulk containers are among the biggest we've reviewed.
+At 5.2-liters, the Chef's Path bulk containers are among the biggest we've reviewed.

 — Nick Miley